 |

-The European Community Registered Design GENERAL
+The European Union Registered Design GENERAL